hack-r/Google-EmailScraper-Reloaded/README.md

-# Google-EmailScraper
+# Google-EmailScraper-Reloaded

-Google-EmailScraper is a tool that searches Google based on a query and scrapes all emails found on each page.
+Google-EmailScraper-Reloaded is a tool that searches Google based on a query and scrapes all emails found on each page.
 The output files are saved as csv.
+Based on Google-EmailScraper for Python 2.x and xgoogle by Kenny Ledet (https://github.com/kennyledet/Google-EmailScraper).

 ## Installation